Zix Co. (NASDAQ:ZIXI) Shares Sold by Legal & General Group Plc

 Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
 Migdal Insurance & Financial Holdings Ltd. raised its holdings in shares of ZIX by 14.8% in the second quarter.
 Migdal Insurance & Financial Holdings Ltd. now owns 213,259 shares of the software maker’s stock worth $1,503,000 after acquiring an additional 27,441 shares during the last quarter.
 Prudential Financial Inc. raised its holdings in shares of ZIX by 40.4% in the first quarter.
 Prudential Financial Inc. now owns 103,948 shares of the software maker’s stock worth $785,000 after acquiring an additional 29,900 shares during the last quarter.
 Davy Global Fund Management Ltd raised its holdings in shares of ZIX by 46.7% in the second quarter.
 Davy Global Fund Management Ltd now owns 414,751 shares of the software maker’s stock worth $2,924,000 after acquiring an additional 131,937 shares during the last quarter.
 Kovack Advisors Inc. raised its holdings in shares of ZIX by 74.0% in the second quarter.
 Kovack Advisors Inc. now owns 285,700 shares of the software maker’s stock worth $2,014,000 after acquiring an additional 121,500 shares during the last quarter.
 Finally, Barclays PLC raised its holdings in shares of ZIX by 159.0% in the first quarter.
 Barclays PLC now owns 45,690 shares of the software maker’s stock worth $345,000 after acquiring an additional 28,048 shares during the last quarter.
 70.94% of the stock is owned by institutional investors.

-A number of research firms have recently weighed in on ZIXI.
-Colliers Securities reissued a “buy” rating and issued a $10.50 price target on shares of ZIX in a report on Friday, September 3rd.
+A number of brokerages have recently commented on ZIXI.
+Stephens reaffirmed a “buy” rating and issued a $11.00 price objective on shares of ZIX in a research report on Wednesday, August 25th.
 Zacks Investment Research downgraded ZIX from a “hold” rating to a “sell” rating in a research report on Friday, September 17th.
-Finally, Stephens reaffirmed a “buy” rating and issued a $11.00 price objective on shares of ZIX in a research report on Wednesday, August 25th.
+Finally, Colliers Securities reaffirmed a “buy” rating and issued a $10.50 price objective on shares of ZIX in a research report on Friday, September 3rd.
 One equities research analyst has rated the stock with a sell rating and four have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat, ZIX has a consensus rating of “Buy” and an average target price of $9.63.

 ZIX Profile